Toolkit ShelfFind

 Inputs used

-Monthly revenue, Delivery hours, Admin hours, Hourly cost, Tools, Pass-through costs
+Monthly client revenue, Delivery hours, Admin/support hours, Loaded hourly cost, Tools and vendors, Pass-through costs

 Limitations